Slothkrew/slothkrew.com/xmpp.md

 purposes) and thus have to increase the loglevel temporarily, we will inform you before we do so.

-We highly recommend that you make use of [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) which provides you with encryption, authentication, deniability and PFS.
+We don't just highly recommend that you make use of [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) which provides you with encryption, authentication, deniability and PFS - we enforce it server-side.
+Plaintext-messages won't happen on our server.
+That means that offline-messages are impossible, as well as group-chats.
 Luckily it is already part of many popular clients (Such as Adium for OSX or mcabber for BSD/Linux), and in case it's not there is most likely a easily configurable plugin out there.